CBICA/spare_score/docs/source/index.rst

-.. doc3 documentation master file, created by sphinx-quickstart on Fri Mar 10 11:07:19 2023.
+.. spare_scores documentation master file, created by sphinx-quickstart on Fri Mar 10 11:07:19 2023.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to doc3's documentation!
+Welcome to spare_scores's documentation!
 ================================

 .. toctree::